Back to homepage

 Running Totals "runningtotals" Calculates running totals (cumulative sum)

-To see the most relevant information first, apply sorting to the values on the grid.
+To see the most relevant information first, apply sorting to the field members or values on the grid.

 • Click again to sort ascending.

-• Right-click the member name and cancel sorting via the context menu.
+• Right-click the member name to open the context menu.

 Use the filtering feature to focus on the important subsets of your data and display only those rows and columns that satisfy certain conditions.